-The bank has opted into the Community Bank Leverage Ratio (CBLR) framework in 2020 so the bank will not be required to calculate or report risk-based capital ratios.
-A qualifying community banking organization is defined as having less than \$10 billion in total consolidated assets, a leverage ratio greater than 9%, off-balance sheet exposures of 25% or less of total consolidated assets, and trading assets and liabilities of 5% or less of total consolidated assets, and trading assets and liabilities of 5% or less of total consolidated assets.
-The CARES Act of 2020 has temporarily lowered the 9% threshold to 8% through December 31, 2020, 8.5% for 2021 and back to 9% thereafter.
+The Bank opted into the Community Bank Leverage Ratio (CBLR) framework in 2020 and is not required to calculate or report risk-based capital ratios.
+A qualifying community banking organization is defined as having less than \$10 billion in total consolidated assets, a leverage ratio greater than 9%, off-balance sheet exposures of 25% or less of total consolidated assets, and trading assets and liabilities of 5% or less of total consolidated assets.
+The CARES Act of 2020 temporarily lowered the 9% threshold to 8% through December 31, 2020, 8.5% for 2021 and back to 9% thereafter.
+If the Bank fails to satisfy one or more of the qualifying CBLR framework criteria, but maintains a leverage ratio of greater than 8.0%, the Bank would have a grace period of up to two quarters during which it could continue to use the CBLR framework and deemed to meet the "well capitalized" capital ratio requirements.
+If the Bank can return to compliance with all the qualifying criteria at the end of the grace period, it continues to be deemed to meet the "well capitalized" ratio requirements and be in compliance with the generally applicable capital rule.

-Management believes, as of December 31, 2021, that the Bank meets all capital adequacy requirements to which it is subject.
+Management believes, as of December 31, 2022, that the Bank meets all capital adequacy requirements to which it is subject.

-As of December 31, 2021, the most recent notification from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2022, the most recent notification from the Federal Deposit Insurance Corporation categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification that management believes have changed the Bank's category.

-To Be Well Capitalized Under Prompt Correctiv Actual Action Provisions (Dollars in 000s) Amount Ratio > Amount > Ratio Community Bank Le Community Bank Leverage Ratio 2021 2020 \$ \$ 70,074 62,123 8.57 % 8.46 % 40,881 36,726 5.00 % 5.00 %
+To Be Well Capitaliz Under Prompt Correc Actual Action Provisions (Dollars in 000s) Amount Ratio &gt; Amount &gt; Ratio Community Bank Leverage Ratio 2022 2021 \$ \$ 79,456 70,074 9.19 % 8.57 % 43,220 40,881 5.00 % 5.00 %